xwmx/nb/docs/index.markdown

 browsers using only keyboard commands, with mouse interactions also supported.
-The `nb browse` interface includes breadcrumbs that can be used to quickly navigate to back to parent folders, the current notebook, or jump to other notebooks.
+The `nb browse` interface includes breadcrumbs that can be used to quickly navigate to back to parent folders, the current notebook, and jump to other notebooks.

 `nb browse` opens in [w3m](https://en.wikipedia.org/wiki/W3m) (currently the primary terminal reference browser for `nb`),